 Third-Party Test Strips: Importantly, the final rules add provisions specific to off-brand test strip makers that have come under criticism in recent years.
-While these strips are often less-expensive, they haven't been subject to the same requirements for accuracy as the meters -- particularly when certain brands are made overseas, and the FDA isn't able to inspect manufacturing facilities like they do in the US.
-Now, FDA rules say these manufacturers should "ensure that they are aware of any design changes to the meter because such changes could affect compatibility of the test strip with the meter."
-This must be addressed in the third-party company's 510(k) filing, and the FDA also recommends they submit the agreement documentation between the third-party strip maker and meter manufacturer.
+While these strips are often less-expensive, they haven’t been subject to the same requirements for accuracy as the meters — particularly when certain brands are made overseas, and the FDA isn’t able to inspect manufacturing facilities like they do in the US.
+Now, FDA rules say these manufacturers should “ensure that they are aware of any design changes to the meter because such changes could affect compatibility of the test strip with the meter.”
+This must be addressed in the third-party company’s

 “Post-Market Surveillance” of Glucose Meters

 In its recent update, the FDA did not include any new aspects to examine meters and strips once they’re on the market, aside from the general provisions and policies it already has in place for inspections and facility requirements.

 But the agency is aware of the issue, and points to the new test strip lot criteria as a way to address post-market concerns.
 FDA recommends that, in their 510(k) submissions, manufacturers provide a description of the lot release criteria and a summary of the sampling scheme, which FDA plans to review as part of clearance.